Learn to call upon a receptive mindset

 - considering an issue from a different perspective, free of your own assumptions

-Employing the Receptive mindset
+Employing a receptive mindset

 Recognize your thoughts

-The challenges of Receptivity are different for each DiSC style and each individual.
-Being more Receptive may start by recognizing and challenging thoughts such as:
+The challenges of receptivity are different for each DiSC style and each individual.
+Being more receptive may start by recognizing and challenging thoughts such as:

 - I’m not compromising when I know my way is right.